Nziie-Development/website/docs/showcase/tickets-v2.md

 - `tickets_dm_recipient_on_close` - Whether the log of the ticket should be sent to the ticket author when their ticket is closed (default: yes)
 - `tickets_dm_recipient_transcript` - Whether the transcript of the ticket should be attached to the DM if the parent config is true (default: yes)

+## Ticket Categories

+Ticket categories allow you to add multiple buttons on a panel and allows users to click a button on that message to make a ticket in a certain category.

 <DiscordComponent>
   <DiscordMessage author="Bot" avatar="blue">
   <div slot="interactions">